About Our Primary Coordinator

 Barbara Lanfer, MAEd, CED has been coordinator of the CID primary department since 1996.
 She was named co-principal of the CID school in August 2006.

 Ms. Lanfer holds a Missouri mild to moderate cross categorical certificate (K–12), Missouri elementary teaching certificate (K–8), Missouri teacher of the deaf certificate (K–12) and professional certification from the national Council on Education of the Deaf.
-She has served as a teacher at various age-levels at CID for more than 30 years.
+She has served as a teacher at various age-levels at Central Institute for the Deaf for more than 30 years.

 Ms. Lanfer serves on the faculty of the Washington University School of Medicine Program in Audiology and Communication Sciences.
 As an instructor in this CID at Washington University School of Medicine program, she helps guide and develop deaf education graduate degree curricula.